vim -> neovim

 Install your plugin's via

-nvim +PlugInstall +qall
+nvim +PlugInstall +qallupdate your aliases

-alias vi=nvim
+alias vim=nvimalias vi=nvim

 And that's pretty much it.
 I hope this helps.
 Onwards and upwards.